Newly freed Chelsea Manning: ‘I’m figuring things out’

 The Department of Defense has repeatedly declined to discuss Manning’s treatment in prison.

 The Army said Tuesday that Manning would remain on active duty in a special, unpaid status that will legally entitle her to military medical care, along with commissary privileges.
 An Army spokeswoman, Lt.
-Col. Jennifer Johnson, said Manning will be on “excess leave” while her court-martial conviction is under appellate review.
+Col. Jennifer Johnson, said Manning will be on “excess leave” — meaning she is considered to be off-duty — while her court-martial conviction is under appellate review.
+Army spokeswoman Cynthia Smith said this means Manning can wear her preferred civilian clothing, including women’s attire, while on excess leave.

+The Army said Wednesday that Manning remains subject to the military’s criminal code until her discharge from the Army, and that her “excess leave” status will be lifted if she’s prosecuted for any violations.

+Department of Defense and Army policy also restricts political activities by all members of the armed forces, including Manning, until their service time is completed.
+Army regulations require that any book or other publishable writings by Manning involving military matters, national security issues or subjects of significant concern to the Defense Department Manning must “consult with” a military public affairs office.

+Pulse Films announced Wednesday at the Cannes Film Festival in France that Manning would be the focus of a documentary titled “XY Chelsea” and that she had granted filmmakers “unprecedented access.”
+It was not immediately clear how that would be affected by the Defense Department and Army restrictions.

+The Army said that while Manning is being assigned to Oklahoma’s Fort Sill, she doesn’t need to report for duty there, meaning she has discretion about where she lives.

-Associated Press reporter Lolita Baldor in Washington, D.C. contributed to this report.
+Associated Press reporters Robert Burns and Lolita Baldor in Washington, D.C. contributed to this report.